Thursday workout: ~7 mile run with Dean

 The only bad thing about the run was when this happened:

-I dropped my phone.
+I dropped my camera.
 It still works just fine, but I broke part of the screen.
 My last 3 cameras have all passed away from traumatic injuries caused by myself over a span of maybe 3-4 years.
 My father and Dean say I should be more careful.
 I agree with that, but at the same time how many people take their camera with them on runs, bike rides…everywhere!
 I literally take it with me on EVERY run, because I don’t want to pass up a beautiful site or viewpoint, so my argument is if you divide the amount of cameras I go through by how much I use them, I’m really doing quite well.
 I mean…..of course someone’s camera will last forever if it sits in a drawer for the majority of the year!
 I get good use out of mine!

 Thankfully, the Canon cameras I use are relatively inexpensive (<200), and when Dean got me this most recent camera after I dropped and broke my last camera last winter, he got me a two year warranty that covered dropping it.
 Smart boy.